emily33901/2015-load-library-injector/README.md

  - No manual mapping
  - No process title (making the process title the filename)

+If you are building from scratch make sure to change the configuration to Release|x86

 You can either use the injector in `Interactive mode` where you can enter the dll name and process name or create a batch file to do it for you - help is displayed when you run the program with no arguments.